Anthony Rizzo Player Props: Yankees vs. Padres

 Anthony Rizzo At The Plate

-- Rizzo has an RBI in 21 of 51 games this season, with multiple RBI in eight of them.
-He has also driven home three or more of his team's runs in two contests.
+- Rizzo has had an RBI in 21 games this season (40.4%), including eight multi-RBI outings (15.4%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.